 Even though I’m a dietitian and food is my favorite topic, it would be nearly impossible to avoid talking about exercise with my coaching clients.
 Almost everyone who comes to me is interested in health improvement in some form and I approach each situation using a whole person approach.
 I can also appreciate how important things like stress level, sleep hygiene, movement and social connection factor into the equation.

 One thing I notice repeatedly is that most people (at least my experience) tend to view exercise as:

 Solely a weight management tool

 A way to “earn” food, specifically indulgent food and alcohol

 This is such a disservice to all of its amazing benefits.
-I do a lot work around why this type of thinking tends to be an ineffective strategy for reaching health goals, so today I thought it would be helpful to dive into this topic a bit further.
+When working together, we do a lot work around why this type of thinking tends to be an ineffective strategy for reaching health goals.
+Today I thought it would be helpful to dive into this topic a bit further.

 Why Your Exercise Mindset Matters

 Have you ever been in a group fitness class where the instructor keeps yelling out things like, “you gotta earn that wine” or “work hard now so you can enjoy that Halloween candy”.

 This is one of my biggest peeves.
 I get it, these instructors don’t mean any harm and are trying to be motivating.
 But this just isn’t how things work.
 Our energy needs vary from day to day and there is room for fun stuff (within reason of course).
 Additionally, elevating treats on a pedestal can make them way more alluring and “scandalous” (how exciting that you “earned” a peanut butter cup, right?).